glasnt/pycon2020-tutorial/README.md

 docker-compose build
-docker-compose run --rm web python manage.py migrate docker-compose run --rm web python manage.py loaddata sampledata docker-compose up
+docker-compose run --rm web python manage.py migrate docker-compose run --rm web python manage.py loaddata sampledata docker-compose up web
 ```

-You can now see how the application looks and works running on your local machine by visiting [http://0.0.0.0:8080](http://0.0.0.0:8080)
+You can now see how the application looks and works running on your local machine by visiting [http://localhost:8080](http://localhost:8080)

-Try the website out, and log into the Django admin at [http://0.0.0.0:8080/admin](http://0.0.0.0:8080) using the username and password listed in the `docker-compose.yaml` file under the environment variables `SUPERUSER` and `SUPERPASS`, respectively.
+Try the website out, and log into the Django admin at [http://localhost:8080/admin](http://localhost:8080) using the username and password listed in the `docker-compose.yml` file under the environment variables `SUPERUSER` and `SUPERPASS`, respectively.

 Once you have finished testing out the application, stop the `docker-compose` processes with <kbd>Ctrl</kbd> + <kbd>c</kbd> (<kbd>control </kbd> + <kbd>c</kbd> on Mac keyboards).

 ℹ️ After the initial database migration, your local installation can be started again using `docker-compose up`.

+# Manual Deployment

+You will now go through the process of deploying this demo application to Google Cloud.

 ## Setting up your project